AshCatchEmAll/Ambiguity/README.md

 - RUN will execute the m.amb file which includes code written in ambiguity language (extension is amb for ambiguity, get it?).
 You can play around write more statements and have fun 😉

+Or if you are feeling fancy you can download the zip folder and run the code locally.

 ## Stack in use
 - Python : Using an interpreted language to create a interpreted language , talk about meta.